freeCodeCamp/freeCodeCamp/guide/english/html/elements/index.md

 ## The HEAD Element

 This is the container for processing information and metadata for an HTML document.
+It is also the container where you put scripts that need to run on the website with the <script></script> tags

 ```html
 <head>